univention/univention-keycloak-app/docs/keycloak-app/use-cases.rst

    The following steps require a working network access from the UCS system to the external identity provider |FQDN|.

+For the proper setup, you must complete the steps in the following sections in the order shown:

+* :numref:`use-case-custom-fqdn-idp` - :ref:`use-case-custom-fqdn-idp`
+* :numref:`use-case-custom-fqdn-ucs-systems` - :ref:`use-case-custom-fqdn-ucs-systems`
+* :numref:`use-case-custom-fqdn-umc` - :ref:`use-case-custom-fqdn-umc`

 .. _use-case-custom-fqdn-idp:

 Configuration of the identity provider
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. admonition:: Apply the steps to the following systems

+   **Each** Keycloak instance in your UCS domain

 To configure single sign-on on each Keycloak instance in your UCS domain,
 follow the steps below: